apache/airflow/docs/stable-rest-api/migration.rst

 List dag_runs from a specific DAG ID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The endpoint to get list of dag_runs for a specific dag_id have changed from
+The endpoint to get the list of dag_runs for a specific dag_id has changed from

 .. http:get:: /api/experimental/dags/<DAG_ID>/dag_runs